growth-mate/docs/src/Publishers/dashboard.md

 ![Screenshot 2024-07-24 at 23.05.36](https://hackmd.io/_uploads/HyBp21ytR.png)

-Instructions how to create a new ad unit can be found [in Studio](../Studio/Pubstudio.md) section Publishers.
+Instructions how to create a new ad unit can be found [in Studio](../Publishers/studio.md).